garrytrinder/dev-proxy-toolkit/README.md

 - Check for missing `configSection` property in plugin instance for plugins that require configuration
 - Check for missing `configSection` when defined in plugin instance
 - Check that schema matches installed version of Dev Proxy
+- Check that reporters are placed after plugins

 ### Code Actions